 Long-sleeved cotton blouse

 Similarly, I’d recommend bringing a long cardigan (early mornings, late nights, ferries, and buses can all be really chilly) for warmth.
 I also always travel with a denim jacket, no matter where I go.
+While the “boyfriend” look is currently in for denim jackets, I prefer a cropped, classic look over maxi dresses to give me some shape.

 It’s always important to have a comfortable handbag or daypack when you travel, one that’s big enough to hold everything you’ll need for the day.
 I personally go for locally-bought bags, but they have failed me in the past by ripping easily, so it may be better to bring something more reliable.
 I think the key thing is a long strap that can be looped over your body; unfortunately bag snatching and pickpocketing does occur in Thailand, so always be mindful of your belongings.